A Legacy of Sustainable Design: Reflecting On The Maroochy Arts and Ecology Centre 15 Years On

 Over the past 15 years, the Maroochy Arts and Ecology Centre has become a cornerstone of the community.
 It hosts workshops, art exhibitions, and conferences, all within a space that embodies a message of responsible living.

 More importantly, it has served its primary purpose: to inspire.
 We have heard countless stories of visitors leaving with a new understanding of sustainability.
 The building’s design prompts positive attitudes and encourages people to consider their own resource use.
-It serves as a home for the dedicated volunteers who maintain the gardens, fostering a powerful cycle of community engagement and environmental stewardship.
+It also serves as a home for the dedicated volunteers who maintain the gardens, fostering a powerful cycle of community engagement and environmental stewardship.

 Our Philosophy: Designing for a Sustainable Future